wohaco/despace/venus_observing_system.md

 Knowing the ambient cloud layer properties is essential to understand the cloud particle characteristics & possible biogenic signatures.
 These can be obtained from a nephelometer, miniature MEMS chemical sensor suite for specific gases (SO₂, H₂S, CH₄, COS, HF, HCl, others) & a pH sensor.
 Additionally, a spectrometer (UV‑NIR) is needed to measure the absorption properties on the day & night sides (using a white light lamp).

 **Impact of cosmic ray & high energy particles on microorganisms.** ([EVN‑014](venus.md), [EVN‑097](venus.md))
-The peak ionization level due to cosmic rays is estimated to occur at about 63 km (Dartnell, 2011; Dartnell et al., 2015), somewhat above where the peak abundance of microorganisms may be present on Venus (48 — 52 km).
+The peak ionization level due to cosmic rays is estimated to occur at about 63 ㎞ (Dartnell, 2011; Dartnell et al., 2015), somewhat above where the peak abundance of microorganisms may be present on Venus (48 — 52 ㎞).
 As conjectured, the atmospheric circulation may bring any microorganisms to higher levels (Limaye et al., 2018) & subject them to a higher dosage of radiation, although a high radiation environment does not exclude extremophile microorganism survival (Levin‑Zaidman et al., 2003).
 Cosmic ray flux has never been measured in Venus atmosphere & the aerial platform offers an attractive opportunity to learn about its impact on the Venus cloud layer.

 **Atmospheric Escape & Solar wind interaction.** ([EVN‑033](venus.md), [EVN‑091](venus.md))
 Reliable measurements of the atmospheric escape from Venus over time are needed to estimate the quantity of surface water in the past.
 Only Venus Express & Pioneer Venus have done experiments to estimate rates of water loss during different phases of the solar cycle & these estimates vary by three orders of magnitude Ion escape at low energy range (0 – 0.5 KeV) is significant & has yet to be measured during high solar activity conditions.
 It is also important to have spacecraft in suitable orbits; VOS will provide a near polar & a near equatorial orbiter around Venus with incoming solar wind measured near L1, & the far Venus plasma tail measured from the L2 orbiter.
 The orbit inclination is important for sampling the escaping ion flux.
 The Pioneer Venus orbit (polar) was more suitable than the Venus Express orbit (low latitude periapsis).